Skip to main content

 // Items that became active

-for (final change in diff.activated) {
+for (final item in diff.itemsActivated) {

 }